 Risk assessments are a critical step in the risk management process.
-To protect your company properly, you first need to determine the threats you face and the damage each threat could cause.
+To protect your company properly, you must first determine the threats you face and the damage each threat could cause.
 That’s what a risk assessment attempts to determine.

-If you’re planning on performing a risk assessment at your company, keep reading to learn more about the types of risk assessment and best practices for assessing your risk effectively.
+If you plan on performing risk assessments at your company, keep reading to learn more about the types of risk assessments that exist and best practices for assessing your risk effectively.

 What Types of Risk Assessments Are There?

 There are different levels of risk assessments depending on your needs and the information you hope to gather.
 Risk assessments can broadly be divided into two categories: quantitative and qualitative.

 1. Quantitative risk assessments